exporl/auditory-eeg-challenge-2024/content/homepage_sections/general_description.md

 provide a large auditory EEG dataset containing data from 105 subjects who listen on average to 108 minutes of single-speaker stimuli for a total of around 200 hours of data.
 We define two tasks:

-**Task 1 match-mismatch**: given 3 or 5 segments of speech and a segment of EEG, which segment of speech matches the EEG?
+**Task 1 match-mismatch**: given 5 segments of speech and a segment of EEG, which segment of speech matches the EEG?

 **Task 2 regression**: reconstruct the mel spectorgram from the EEG.